reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 }
 ```

 This, too, is not ideal.
 Every time the `items` change, the `List` and its child Components will render with a stale `selection` value at first.
 Then React will update the DOM and run the Effects.
-Finally, the `setSelection(null)` call will cause another re-render of the `List` and its child components, restarting this whole process again.
+Finally, the `setSelection(null)` call will cause another re-render of the `List` and its child Components, restarting this whole process again.

 Start by deleting the Effect.
 Instead, adjust the state directly during rendering: